 What time do parents hop on Twitter or Facebook?
 There is plenty of data out there to help you understand when young parents are on social media platforms during the day.
 You can use information about your target market’s habits to schedule your posts and tweets and reach prospective parents effectively.

-If you want people to pay attention to your child care center’s online activity, you have to offer something of quality.
+If you want people to pay attention to your preschool’s online activity, you have to offer something of quality.
 Remember that each post on Facebook, Twitter, or Instagram is an opportunity for you to connect with prospective parents.
 If your current approach is not getting you leads, consider trying a post with a different tone or topic to mix things up.
-This deviation could be just what you need to get your daycare center noticed on social media.
+This deviation could be just what you need to get your preschool noticed on social media.

 Are people commenting on your recent post on Facebook or Instagram?
 You have an opportunity to engage with your audience and answer questions if people respond to your posts!
 Do you have someone on your team equipped to answer questions and respond to comments on your social media platforms?